gabenespoli/gabenespoli.github.io/cv.md

 ### Journal Articles

-1. Nespoli, G.A., & Russo, F.A.
-(2017).
-Groove Preferentially Modulates Neural Entrainment in Premotor Cortices.
-Submitted to *Experimental Brain Research*.

 1. Good, A., Gordon, K., Papsin, B.C., Nespoli, G., Hopyan, T., Peretz, I., & Russo F.A.
 (2017).
 Benefits of Music Training for Perception of Emotional Speech Prosody in Deaf Children with Cochlear Implants. *Ear & Hearing*.

 1. Branje, C., Nespoli, G., Russo, F.A., & Fels, D.I.
 (2014).
 The effect of vibrotactile stimulation on the emotional response to horror films. *Computers in Entertainment*, *11*, 1-13. doi: 10.1145/2543698.2543703